learn-co-curriculum/dsc-skewness-and-kurtosis/README.md

 ## Summary

-In this lesson, we learned about the characteristics of distributions( specifically normal distribution) that identify the level of non-symmetry and presence of consistent outliers in the data.
+In this lesson, we learned about the characteristics of normal distribution that identify the level of non-symmetry and presence of consistent outliers in the data.
 Next we shall see how to measure skewness and kurtosis in python.